project-gemmi/gemmi/docs/cell.rst

                [0, 1, -5]
                [0, 0, 1]>

-We have usual methods expected in a matrix class:
+We have the usual methods expected in a matrix class:

 .. doctest::